About Mat

 I have a successful and meaningful career as a consultant, combining NHS clinical work with undergraduate teaching commitments.
 Coaching enables me to use my own experiences and coaching expertise to help other doctors create successful and meaningful careers, both in clinical and in leadership spheres.

-I am a member of the Association for Coaching, the European Mentoring and Coaching Council, and the Gay Coaches Alliance.
+I am a member of the Association for Coaching and the European Mentoring and Coaching Council.
 I adhere to the coaching Global Code of Ethics.

 I have contributed to the Association for Coaching's magazine Coaching Perspectives, writing about coaching in the operating theatre and about coaching gay men.

-I am also a founding partner at Oxford Coaching Partners.
+I am a founding partner at Oxford Coaching Partners.

 Current roles include: